halhope/minimal-media-player/Windows/readme.md

 * The button's position and source selection are preserved between application launches.

-Click on the icon on the menu bar to show/hide the button or exit the application.
+* The Beaver Receiver taskbar icon can be used to show/hide the button or exit the application.

 _____